-Best Spots for Exploring NYC with a Photographer
+Best Photo Spots for Exploring NYC with a Photographer

 Full of artists’ lofts and art galleries, this neighborhood in Lower Manhattan is full of luxurious houses, eclectic boutiques, and diners.
 Just walk around, and photo ops are around every corner.
 This is the place to get your NYC postcard-looking photo.

-DUMBO (Down Under the Manhattan Bridge Overpass) is a picturesque Brooklyn neighbourhood with great photo ops of the Manhattan Bridge and the Empire State Building.
-Brooklyn Bridge Park has great views of Lower Manhattan, although it can get a bit crowded during the day.
+The DUMBO photo spot (Down Under the Manhattan Bridge Overpass) is a picturesque Brooklyn neighborhood with great photo ops of the Manhattan Bridge and the Empire State Building.
+Brooklyn Bridge Park is a great photo spot with great views of Lower Manhattan, although it can get a bit crowded during the day.

 One of our favorite spots in Central Park is the Bethesda Fountain and Bethesda Terrace.
 The entire area is great for photo ops.